gpandeya/first-node/README.md

 docekr run first-node-app

+## Verify result.
-## When command is run, notice the statement on terminal.
+When command is run, notice the statement on terminal.